vinaidrt/Projects/README.md

 # Projects

-#Collection of select the projects done in Under Grad.
+#Collection of select projects done in Under Grad.